isabella232/experience-manager-guides-learn.en/help/tutorials/api-reference/data-source-connector.md

 ---
 title: REST API to register a data source connector
 description: Learn about the REST API to register a data source connector
+exl-id: ee38d2fb-ec72-4ce3-9453-7705244b7f1c
 ---
 # REST API to register a data source connector {#id236LG0Y0CXA}

 The following REST API allows you to register a data source connector.